deriv-com/champion-trader/src/services/api/rest/README.md

    - Test error handling logic

 4. **Configuration**:
-   - Use environment variables for configuration
+   - Use environment variables through the centralized env module
    - Follow environment-specific settings
    - Use the configured Axios instance from axios_interceptor.ts